Chiquola Mill — Honea Path, South Carolina

 SC Picture Project | Anderson County | Chiquola Mill

-At four floors and 83,200 square feet, Chiquola Mill loomed large over the Town of Honea Path for a century.
+At four floors and 83,200 square feet, Chiquola Mill loomed large over Honea Path for a century.
 Incorporated in 1902, it opened in 1903 and operated until 2003.
 Pronounced shuh-cola, the textile mill likely took its name from a French derivative of the Indian word Chicora.
 It initially produced coarse sheeting before switching to print cloth.

 Chiquola Mill is remembered today as the site of a tragic event known as Bloody Thursday or the Uprising of ’34.
 That is the year the United Textile Workers of America organized strikes at several plants along the East Coast.
 In Honea Path, 300 union members – both men and women – gathered to protest low wages and poor working conditions exacerbated by the Depression.
 The strikes were ordered on Labor Day, three days prior.
 However, some Southern mills, such as Chiquola Mill, did not get word in time and thus began their strikes later in the week.